- Practice Areas

 Orange County residents should know the bicycling laws and regulations in the county to prevent injuries and limit the chance of liability for an accident.
-That is why the Orange County personal injury lawyers at the DAM firm put this blog together.

 The California Department of Motor Vehicles (DMV) reports that each year, about 100 bicyclists die in road accidents and more than 10,000 suffer injuries from bicycle accidents.
 Don’t let that be you or one of your loved ones.